If you renew your visa outside the UK, you need to follow the same procedure as students applying for a visa for the first time.

 All documents submitted which are not in English or Welsh must be accompanied by a full translation that can be checked by UK Visas and Immigration.
 The translation must contain:

-If you are a national of one of the countries the Home Office classifies as 'low risk', there is no requirement to provide evidence of finances or qualifications with your Tier 4 application.
+If you are a national of one of the countries the Home Office classifies as 'low risk', there is no requirement to provide evidence of finances or qualifications with your Student Visa application.
 However, you will need to provide an ATAS certificate (if appropriate) and sign your application form to confirm you have sufficient funds and that you hold documentary evidence of any qualifications listed.
 The Home Office reserves the right to ask you to provide these documents at a later date.
 Failure to provide the evidence if requested by the Home Office will result in your application being refused.

 The Academic Technology Approval Scheme (ATAS) was introduced in order to ensure that people who are applying to study certain sensitive subjects in the UK do not have links to Weapons of Mass Destruction (WMD).
 Non-EEA students studying on certain science, engineering and technology degrees will have to apply for an ATAS clearance certificate before obtaining a new visa.